 Many garden tasks can be done almost any time.
 I’ve transplanted shrubs in July and in December and had success.
 I fertilize my St. Augustine lawn three times a year but I don’t do it on exact, specific dates.

-On the other hand, there are two tasks that must be done before a specific date to get best results: your spring and fall pre-emergent applications.
+On the other hand, there are two tasks that must be done before a specific date to get best results: your spring and fall pre-emergent (click for sources) applications.